CaptchaFox/captchafox-wordpress/readme.txt

 To learn more, please read the privacy policy at [captchafox.com/privacy](https://captchafox.com/privacy).

 == Changelog ==

+= 1.10.1 =
+* Fix WPForms checkbox on the settings page

 = 1.10.0 =
 * Support Gravity Forms